Long-range correlations in pinned athermal networks: Introduction

-The response of athermal materials to external perturbations has many industrial as well as biological applications \cite{cates1998jamming,head2005mechanical,athanassiadis2014particle,Ramola,philippe,geng}, and continues to be the subject of active research.
-Their quasi-static response to local pinning forces also finds relevance in the study of granular materials as well as glasses \cite{bhowmik2019effect,zeng1999absence,lerner2018characteristic}, where local force perturbations can be used to extract lengthscales \cite{rainone2020pinching}.
+The quasi-static response of athermal materials to local pinning forces is also important in the study of granular materials as well as glasses \cite{bhowmik2019effect,zeng1999absence,lerner2018characteristic}, where local force perturbations can be used to extract lengthscales \cite{rainone2020pinching}.
 In such systems, the constraints of mechanical equilibrium alone do not provide enough equations to solve for the stress tensor, which can lead to non-trivial stress transmission properties \cite{liu1995force,jishnu}.
-The continuum equations that emerge can be elliptic, or hyperbolic \cite{bouchaud2002granular}, depending on the nature of the underlying medium, but a clear understanding of this phenomenon is still lacking.
-In this context it is useful to appeal to systems where the strain field can be computed exactly to determine the nature of the correlations and response in athermal systems.
+Although theories of continuum elasticity posit constitutive relations between the microscopic stress and strain fields, it is as yet unclear how such relationships emerge at large lengthscales in disordered athermal materials.
+For example, the continuum equations that emerge can be elliptic, or hyperbolic \cite{bouchaud2002granular}, depending on the nature of the underlying medium, but a clear understanding of this phenomenon is still lacking.
+Moreover, predicting fluctuations and correlations in athermal ensembles remains a challenging theoretical task.
+In this context it is useful to appeal to systems where the strain field can be computed exactly to determine the nature of the correlations and response in athermal systems .